 Recommended Preparation: Student should be concurrently enrolled in a Main Campus or Upper Valley Campus dance technique course.

 This course is an introduction to dance production and performance.
 It covers basic costuming, makeup, rehearsing and performing.
 Basic theater and stage terminology and etiquette are introduced.
 Students will participate in a faculty-choreographed dance production.
-Transfers to both UC/CSU

-DANS-140C Repertory Dance Company 36-54 hours activity; 36-54 hours total
+DANS-140C Repertory Dance Company

 Repertory Dance Production is a course with an emphasis on experiential learning from participation in the staging, rehearsing and performing of choreographic repertory works from established choreographers.
 Emphasis on traditional stage performance and community outreach performances.
 Audition may be required.
-Transfers to both UC/CSU